Albertus Magnus: Music

 Albert is known for his commentary on the musical practice of his times.
 Most of his written musical observations are found in his commentary on Aristotle's Poetics.
 He rejected the idea of "music of the spheres" as ridiculous: movement of astronomical bodies, he supposed, is incapable of generating sound.
 He wrote extensively on proportions in music, and on the three different subjective levels on which plainchant could work on the human soul: purging of the impure; illumination leading to contemplation; and nourishing perfection through contemplation.
 Of particular interest to 20th-century music theorists is the attention he paid to silence as an integral part of music.

 Metaphysics of morals

 Both of his early treatises, De natura boni and De bono, start with a metaphysical investigation into the concepts of the good in general and the physical good.
 Albert refers to the physical good as bonum naturae.
 Albert does this before directly dealing with the moral concepts of metaphysics.
-In Albert's later works, he says in order to understand human or moral goodness, the individual must first recognize what it means to be good and do good deeds.
+In Albert's later works, he says to understand human or moral goodness, the individual must first recognize what it means to be good and do good deeds.
 This procedure reflects Albert's preoccupations with neo-Platonic theories of good as well as the doctrines of Pseudo-Dionysius.
 Albert's view was highly valued by the Catholic Church and his peers.